 We are met by a sweet and smiling woman who greets us with a bow and a “Konnichiwa” (hello in Japanese) at the entrance of the classic and stylish Yamakyu Ryokan in Takayama where we have booked a night.

 A young man comes out and helps us with our bags, while we are kindly asked to take off our shoes in the hallway and put on a pair of bright red slippers before the woman follows us through narrow corridors up to our room on the second floor.
 We are ready for our first ever Ryokan experience! 🙂

 What Is A Ryokan?

 A Ryokan is a traditional Japanese inn.
-You will find Ryokans all over Japan, but especially in the Onsen (hot springs) areas in the Japan Alps and by the coast.
-There are in fact more than 50 000 Ryokans nation-wide!
+You will find Ryokans all over Japan, but especially in the Onsen (hot springs) areas in the Japanese Alps and by the coast.
+There are in fact more than 50 000 Ryokans nationwide!
 Ryokans date back to the Edo period (1603-1868) when they served travelers and Samurais along the Japanese highway.

 There are many different kinds of Ryokans in Japan, from small family-owned ones with only a couple of rooms to large hotel-like facilities with hundreds of rooms.
 A Ryokan room typically has tatami matted floors, futon beds (mattresses on the floor) and the guests are provided with “yukata” (summer kimono made of cotton), slippers, and tea and biscuits in their room.

-Ryokan also typically have public areas where the guests can socialize and talk to each other.
+A Ryokan also typically has a public area where the guests can socialize and talk to each other.
 Usually, the guests wear the provided “yukata” when inside the Ryokan, also in the public areas.

 Almost all Ryokans have common bathing areas, called “ofuro”, with water from a nearby Onsen (hot spring).